aaemnnosttv/wp-cli-login-command/README.md

 ```

 Install/update the companion server plugin.
 Installing the companion plugin is required before magic links will work on the host.
 The `login` command is aware of the installed version of the plugin, and will inform you if it needs to be installed, activated or upgraded.
-This command will overwrite the existing installed plugin if present.
+If the plugin is already installed, you will be prompted to overwrite it.

 #### `--activate`

 Optionally activate the plugin immediately after installation.

+#### `--yes`

+Suppress prompting for confirmation to overwrite the existing plugin.

+> Using a Composer-based WordPress install?
+You can require the companion plugin using the package `aaemnnosttv/wp-cli-login-server`.

 ### `invalidate`